 The school has been nominated by the local education department as 'the most improved school' in the district'.

 TAS has now been involved with Eburru for 5 years and the local trust is very well established.
-It has become successful in fund raising from local and international sources and is self sustaining.
-Support from TAS is therefore now being phased out.
+It has become moderately successful in fund raising from local and international sources and is self sustaining.
+Funding from TAS is now being phased out but donors wishing to support the school can contact the trust secretary Janet Strevens on